lrmantovani10/Outfit-Forecast/README.md

 <ins>How to run the unit test cases:</ins>

-run make setup to download the requirements needed
+run 'make setup' to download the requirements needed

-run make tests to run tests
+run 'make tests' to run tests

 <ins>Implementation Description:</ins>